New to ringette or to the Guelph Ringette Association (GRA)?

 Q - What equipment is required to play ringette?

 A - The equipment is almost exactly the same as hockey.
 The only major differences are that instead of playing with a hockey stick you use a ringette stick (which is similar to a cut off hockey stick).
 The other is you must use a face mask specifically designed for ringette.
-Ringette sticks and face masks are available for sale at Play it Again Sports.
+Ringette sticks and face masks are available for sale at Play it Again Sports, Hometown Sports, The Ringette Store.
 Click here for a checklist of required equipment.

 Q - My child is not a strong skater.
 Perhaps he/she is not ready to play ringette?

 A - The number one rule in ringette is to have fun.
-Players of all skating levels are encouraged to join the sport of ringette, especially between the U7 and U9 levels.
+Players of all skating levels are encouraged to join the sport of ringette, especially at Fun 1 and 2 levels.
 These development levels are designed to teach young children skating instruction as well as learning the game of ringette.

 Q - I am not sure if my child will like playing Ringette?

 A - We offer our FREE Come Try Ringette program in early September to allow those that are interested an opportunity to try the sport before registering.
-For these free skates you only require skates, a helmet and a stick.
-Ringette sticks are provided if you do not have one, but cut-off hockey sticks could also be used.
+For these free skates you only require skates, a helmet and gloves.
+Ringette sticks are provided if you do not have one.
 The 'Come Try Ringette' dates are posted on our home page.

 Q - Is this a sport only for girls?